seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 		- Nation previously known as Noran
 - A variant of a beholder creature talks to us in common after we kill the Desibulet
 	- Probably a spy
-- A giant temple in the middle of the city, surrounded by magic sheild
+- A giant temple in the middle of the city, surrounded by magic shield
 	- The soarer tells us that it's the Ismuth
 	- Feera tells us that temple is why her people are the way her people are today
 - Large marketplace with a big bank